NAPALMSTICK/Heartbeat_work_test/README.md

 # Heartbeat_work_test
-check how alive your heart is ang kill time
+check how alive your heart is and kill some time